3D Printing Policy | Getting Started With 3D Printing | Using the 3D Printers | 3D Print Specs | Submit a 3D Print

 The 3D printers are open to all library users and are not limited to Bloomingdale patrons.
 Submit your 3D print request, and a librarian will contact you within one week to confirm your file submission, your estimated print cost, and estimated print time.
 3D Print Club for Teens is a monthly club for 7th-12th graders to learn how to use our 3D printers.

 3D Print Specs

-- Printers available: Dremel Idea Builder 3D40 and a Lulzbot Taz 6
+- Printers available: Dremel Idea Builder 3D40 and Lulzbot Taz 6

 - File types accepted: .stl or .obj